 Who Were the Gladiators of Ancient Rome?

-Gladiators (from Latin gladiatores) were both professional and amateur fighters in ancient Rome who fought for the entertainment of its "civilized" spectators.
-These matches took place in arenas in throughout the empire and for the bulk of its history.
+Gladiators (from Latin gladiatores) were both professional and amateur fighters in Ancient Rome who fought for the entertainment of its "civilized" spectators.
+These matches took place in arenas throughout the Roman Empire and for the bulk of its history.
 Man vs. man and man against animal engagements, in combat that was at times to the death, was the ancient world sport that rivaled all of modern society spectacles rolled into one.

 Origins of Gladiatorial Games